rossta/rossta.github.com/source/blog/2018-02-05-deploying-vue-to-amazon-s3-with-circleci.html.md

 ### From CodePen to Github

-Since version of Connect Four up to this point has been [built and hosted entirely on CodePen](https://codepen.io/rossta/pen/VydJKG), my first step was to move the source code to Github.
+Since my version of Connect Four up to this point has been [built and hosted entirely on CodePen](https://codepen.io/rossta/pen/VydJKG), my first step was to move the source code to Github.
 I initialized a new `vue-cli` (version 2) using the Webpack template.

 ```shell
 $ yarn global install vue-cli